-About the BSC Library
+About the Library

 The Charles Andrew Rush Learning Center / N.E.
 Miles Library is a center for scholarship on campus.
-In support of the educational mission and values of Birmingham-Southern College, the Library is committed to serving the intellectual and creative needs of the college community.
-We strive to provide access to high quality information resources, to educate our patrons, and to provide a space that is conducive to study, research and learning.
+In support of the educational mission and values of Birmingham-Southern College, the library is committed to serving the intellectual and creative needs of the college community.
+We strive to provide access to high quality information resources, to educate our patrons, and to provide a space that is conducive to study, research, and learning.
+Our core values include:

-Respectful service to our patrons
+respectful service to our patrons;

-Equitable access to quality information
+equitable access to quality information;

-The expertise of a talented library staff
+the expertise of a talented library staff.

-The Library’s holdings include CDs, DVDs, videotapes, LPs and cassette recordings.
+The library's holdings include CDs, DVDs, videotapes, LPs, and cassette recordings.
 Much of our collection of entertainment videos and DVDs is funded by the Student Government Association.

-As a selective Government Document Depository, the Library maintains a print collection of federal documents.
+As a selective Government Document Depository, the library maintains a print collection of federal documents.
 Many more documents are available electronically.

-Historic materials requiring special handling and preservation are kept in the Library’s various Special Collections.
+Historic materials requiring special handling and preservation are kept in the library's various Special Collections.
 The College Archives maintain BSC publications and records relating to the College's history and the accomplishments of its faculty.
-The Archives of the North Alabama Conference of the United Methodist Church, a sponsoring institution of the College, are also in the Library.
+The Archives of the North Alabama Conference of the United Methodist Church, a sponsoring institution of the College, are also in the library.
 Rare and unusual books are housed in the Wood Room.
 These and other collections can be identified through the library catalog.

 Accessing the Library's Collections